CiaranOMara/Contributing/docs/src/index.md

 ## How to get involved

 1. Contribute a package to BioJulia.
-2. Join the BioJulia organisation.
+2. Join the BioJulia GitHub organisation.
 3. File and issue

   Report a bug, offer suggestions, leave feedback.